Sirui-Xu/Data-Prefetching-methods-using-Markov-Chain-and-AMPM/README.md

 `Markov_chain_prefetcher.c`

 The state of Markov chain is defined as the difference between the prefetched offset and the previous offset (the same page is between - 63 and + 63).
 The state quantity is limited to 46, also, to satisfy that offset is a multiple of 2,3,5.
-In order to reduce the storage capacity, some ideas is refered to "Pangloss: Novel Markov chain prefetcher".
+In order to reduce the storage capacity, some ideas refer to "Pangloss: Novel Markov chain prefetcher".

 `Markov_chain_ampm.c`